JetBrains/intellij-sdk-docs/topics/ui/controls/search_field.md

 ### Filters

-Provide attribute filters for complex searches.
+Provide filters for complex searches.
 Don't use filter attributes in the search query.

 <table style="none" border="false">
     <tr>